cratelyn/j/README.md

 accordingly, j does not intend to be a fully-fledged implementation of an array language.

+visit <https://www.jsoftware.com/> if you would like to learn more about J. the J wiki's ["Getting Started"][j-getting-started] page has useful information about installing J, and the ["NuVoc"][j-nuvoc] page is a useful reference for J's vocabulary.

 j values may be integers, arrays, or 2-dimensional matrices; higher-rank matrices are not implemented. a small number of verbs and adverbs are provided. variables may be defined.